chrisnienart/Minesweeper/README.md

 # Minesweeper
-Build out a minesweeper game with game play options and top score tracking
+Use AI coding assistants to build out a minesweeper game with game play options, top score tracking, and more.